-Ireland manages its investment in space primarily through the Department of Business, Enterprise and Innovation, and Enterprise Ireland.
+Ireland manages its investment in space primarily through the Department of Enterprise, Trade and Employment (DETE) and Enterprise Ireland.

 National Space Strategy for Enterprise 2019-2025

-National Space Strategy for Enterprise 2019-2025, which establishes a framework for supporting and growing Irish involvement in the rapidly growing global space sector.
+The National Space Strategy for Enterprise 2019-2025, published on 19 June 2019, establishes a framework for supporting and growing Irish involvement in the rapidly growing global space sector.

 Since Ireland joined the European Space Agency in 1975, Irish industry and research groups have been at the heart of Europe’s space missions, building a reputation as providers of innovative technologies for use in the European space programme.